stringtheory92/CAPSTONE/README.md

 # OBSTACLES

 - For forum/classified messages, had to not only write custom serializer methods and manage deeply-nested associations (beyond what is semantically supported by active record), but also the nested associations' associated active storage data (from blob with polymorphic association).
 Took research and time to figure out how to isolate the active record association of a user (two associations away from the sub_forum_topics or classified_for_sales, who's serializers were accessing it.

+- For city/state form fields discovered react-select and country-state-city.
+To get fields to display selected option had to create a workaround by modifying placeholder value